COYA Iron Condor Strategy

 What is a iron condor on COYA?

 A iron condor on COYA is the iron condor strategy applied to COYA (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With COYA stock trading near $5.95, the strikes shown on this page are snapped to the nearest listed COYA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With COYA stock at $4.86 on the most recent close, the strikes shown on this page are snapped to the nearest listed COYA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are COYA iron condor max profit and max loss calculated?